dadahcr2/hcr2.chests/index.md

 \* Please note that experience will vary based on number of customizations already owned as coins are increased for duplicate customizations  as follows: 1000 coins for a Common Customization, 2000 coins for Rare, 3000 coins for Epic, and 4000 coins for Legendary.

 These numbers may be updated as more data is collected.
-The underlying data is available [here]  (./chestdata)
+The underlying data is available [here](.\chestdata)

 #### Order of cup chests